 What Is The Time Limit When Claiming For Accidents In The Workplace?

-There is a time limit of three years in place for starting a personal injury claim for an accident in the workplace.
-This is set out by the Limitation Act 1980, and starts on the date you were injured in the accident.
+There is a standard time limit of three years in place for starting a personal injury claim for an accident in the workplace.
+This is set out by a piece of legislation called the Limitation Act 1980, which also establishes that the time limit usually starts on the date you were injured in the accident.

-However, there are some exceptions.
-For claimants under the age of eighteen, the time limit is frozen until their eighteenth birthday.
-From this date, they will then have three years to start a claim.
-However, prior to this date, a court-appointed litigation friend could make a claim on their behalf.
+However, exceptions can apply under specific circumstances.
+If the injured party is under the age of eighteen, then the time limit will be frozen until the day of their eighteenth birthday.
+From this date, they will then have three years to begin a claim.
+However, prior to this date, a litigation friend could make a claim on behalf of the injured party.

-For those who lack the mental capacity to claim for themselves, the time limit is suspended indefinitely.
-During this suspension, a litigation friend could make a claim on their behalf.
-Should they recover this mental capacity, they will have three years to start a claim from the date of recovery if one has not already been made.
+For those who lack the mental capacity to make a work injury claim, the time limit will be suspended indefinitely.
+During this suspension, a litigation friend could instead make a claim on behalf of the injured person.
+Should they recover this mental capacity, they will instead have three years to commence a claim from the date of recovery if a claim has not already been started.

 If you are eligible to make a personal injury claim following a workplace accident, you will need to gather sufficient evidence to support your case.
 Examples of evidence that could be useful include: